 5.1 The proposed budget will achieve the requirement to maintain a minimum balance in excess of £3 million.
-The Medium Term Financial Plan is balanced, but there is uncertainty over the future funding of Local Government in general.
+The Medium Term Financial Plan shows additional savings are required in 2019/20 and 2020/21.
+The savings required total £2.75 million over the two years, which is a significant reduction requiring detailed planning.